v5china/ttsfm/README.md

 # Auto-combine long text into a single file
 ttsfm --text-file article.txt --output article.mp3 --split-long-text --auto-combine

+> **Heads-up:** The CLI accepts all OpenAI-compatible format options, but anything
+> other than `mp3` will be delivered as WAV by the free upstream service.

 # List available voices
 ttsfm --list-voices